Ezurio/summit-rcm/usage_examples/legacy/README.md

 ## Override global_setting values

-Any value provided with global_settings can be overidden at invocation buy suppling the desired value before the calling the script.
+Any value provided with global_settings can be overidden at invocation by suppling the desired value before the calling the script.
 For instance, the actual strings curl is sending can be examined by adding CURL_APP=echo to the beginning of any command line invocation.
 Similarly, the use of the jq app can be overridden.

     CURL_APP=echo JQ_APP=tee ./login.sh

 *Note that these substitutions are not persistent - with the exception of IPADDR which is persistent.*